-Important Fall 2020 Enrollment Information for J-1 Students during the COVID-19 Pandemic:
+Important Information for J-1 Students during the COVID-19 Pandemic:

-- If you are a continuing J-1 student that began your J1 program before March 2020, you may take in-person, online, or hybrid courses.
+- If you are a continuing J-1 student that began your J1 program before March 2020, you may take any combination of in-person, online, or hybrid courses.

 - You must be enrolled full-time or approved by OIPS for a Reduced Course Load (RCL).